-CANDIDATES AROUND ALASKA for state-and federal offices less than five months away, around Alaska candidates : are tossing their hats in the ring to gear up for one of the most important elec-tions in the state's history Beginning construction of the trans-Alaska pipeline, decision on a gas pipeline, settlement of the Native land claims, formation of the Native corporations and nearing federal action to withdraw 83 million Alaskan acres combine to make 1974 the start of a new era in Alaska: in Aluska.
-At stake are the vital governor's and lieutenant governor's seats, one U.S. seat, the state's only U.S. House of Representatives post and numerous Senate and House seats on the state level.
-Following are thumbnatt sketches of some of the candidates who have already announced their decisions to run: Hensley Plans Announcement At the conclusion of the legislative session, State Senator Willie Hensley of Kotzebue plans to announce his candidacy for U.S. House of Representatives.
-The 32 year-old Eskimo legislator played a prominent role in the Alaska Native Land Settlement Act and organize the Alaska Claims
+CANDIDATES AROUND ALASKA TOSS HATS

+primary elections for state-and federal offices less than five months away, candidates around Alaska are tossing their hats in the ring to gear up for one of the most important elec-tions, in the state's history.
+Beginning construction of the trans-Alaska pipeline, decision on a gas pipeline, settlement of the Native land claims, formation of the Native corporations and nearing federal action to withdraw 83 million Alaskan acres combine to make 1974 the start of a new era in Alaska:

+At stake are the vital governor's and liqutenant governor's seats, one U.S. seat, the state's only U.S. House of Representatives post and numerous Senate and House seats on the state level.

+Following are thumbnail sketches of some of the candidates who have already announced their decisions to run.